realm/FindOurDevices/README.md

 ### Android

-The first time you boot the app on a specific Android device and log in, the app will request permission to use your location. **Make sure you allow location sharing**.
+The first time you boot the app on a specific Android device and log in, the app may request permission to use your location. **Make sure you allow location sharing**.

 Simulate movement on an emulator: